 In addition, there are carved names all around its ancient walls.
 These most likely date from the 4th century BC.
 It is believed that some type of ritual occurred, possibly involving adolescents reaching adulthood.

 There are several local dishes that you can find on the Cyclades islands.
 These include fresh fish, goat meat, local tomatoes, capers and the fantastic local cheeses.

 While you can get all of those in Folegandros, there is one specialty that everyone agrees you should try.
-It is called matsata, and it’s a type of handmade pasta served with chicken, rabbit or some other meat.
+It is called matsata, and it’s a type of handmade fresh pasta served with chicken, rabbit or some other meat.

-I have to admit that I didn’t find them so special, even though we had them at Irini’s in Ano Meria, one of the most famous tavernas.
+I have to admit that I didn’t find them so special, even though we had them at Irini’s in Ano Meria, one of the most renowned tavernas.
 If you try them, let me know your opinion.

 In addition, you can try the kalasouna, a local pie with cheese and onions.
 As onions are not typically included in Greek pies in Athens where I live, it was a lovely surprise.